xpherechain/docs.x-phere.com/docs/references/json-rpc.md

 ### eth_protocolVersion {#eth_protocolversion}

-Returns the current Ethereum protocol version.
+Returns the current Xphere protocol version.
 Note that this method is [not available in Geth](https://github.com/ethereum/go-ethereum/pull/22064#issuecomment-788682924).

 **Parameters**